pollination/queenbee/README.md

 can use Queenbee to generate the workflows programmatically using Python or you can write a workflow line by line.

 Here we discuss the generic structure of a Queenbee workflow.
-See OpenApi schema documentation for all Workflow objects: [Missing link]()
+[See OpenApi schema documentation for all Workflow objects](https://www.ladybug.tools/queenbee/).

 ```
   Workflow